 Dr Nicholas J. Warren

-- University Academic Fellow, School of School of Chemical and Process Engineering, University of Leeds, UK (2016-present)
+- University Academic Fellow, School of Chemical and Process Engineering, University of Leeds, UK (2016-present)

 - Post-Doctoral Research Associate, Department of Chemistry, University of Sheffield, UK (2011-2016)

 - PhD, Polymer Chemistry, University of Sheffield, UK (2007-2011).